 Subtask B: Components Testing, System Monitoring and Quality Assurance

 Subtask B focuses on system components.
 It targets tests, performance guarantees, monitoring, and control strategies of main solar thermal system elements.
 Methods for hybrid elements in in-situ collector tests at existing installations (6 different collector types approx. 2.500m²) as well as methods for simple thermal power and energy performance proofs will be elaborated.
 Of interest are also validated performance guarantees for key components such as collectors, storages, piping, heat exchangers, etc. The subtask will also provide data on automated monitoring and failure detection software for key components.
 In a next step, control strategies and self-learning controls will be developed and described.
 Finally, results from IEA SHC Task 43 on solar ratings and certification procedures will be implemented in Subtask B as well.

-- B-D4 Control strategies and self-learning controls of key components
+- B-D3.
+Automated monitoring, failure detection of key components, control strategies and self-learning controls of key components

 Subtask C: Design of the Solar Thermal System and of Hybrid Components